AndrewHenderson/marionette-redux/README.md

 ## How Does It Work?

-It's like [React-Redux](https://github.com/reactjs/react-redux), but for Marionette and Backbone.
+It's like [React Redux](https://github.com/reactjs/react-redux), but for Marionette and Backbone.

 Marionette Redux allows you to `connect` any Marionette or Backbone "component" to a Redux store.